-In patients who can tolerate and do not have contraindications to triptans, these agents are anticipated to provide a greater benefit at a lower total cost when compared with lasmiditan, rimegepant, and ubrogepant.
 When compared with usual care in patients in whom triptans are not effective, not tolerated, or are contraindicated, these new acute treatments for migraine provide utility gains.
 Pricing of these drugs will determine whether they are cost effective at commonly used thresholds in patients who cannot take triptan medications.
+Also, due to the designs of the clinical trials, there remains considerable uncertainty surrounding estimating the impact of these acute treatments for migraine on patient quality of life, further complicating the estimation of their cost effectiveness.

-5. Potential Other Benefits and ContextualConsiderations
+5. Potential Other Benefits and Contextual Considerations